How to Grow Your Account Management Team

-Work with your specific client team and your project management team to identify areas of improvement within each responsibility.
+Work with your specific client team and your account management team to identify areas of improvement within each responsibility.
 Then, work together to achieve those goals.

 2. Elements of Development

-Our fearless leader of project management, Jenny Lockhart, leads bimonthly project management development sessions.
+Our fearless leader of account management, Jenny Lockhart, leads bimonthly account management development sessions.
 These sessions offer us time to work on our education, accountability, and process development.

 Expand on the three main project management skills of prioritization, communication, and negotiation by reviewing your own goals and by problem solving client situations.

-It’s also important to have weekly project manager check-ins to manage your team’s day-to-day assignments — and to manage yourself!
+It’s also important to have weekly account team check-ins to manage your team’s day-to-day assignments — and to manage yourself!
 These check-ins are a great opportunity to identify where project management efficiencies can be improved.